As medical technology advances, we have begun to get questions from Medicare beneficiaries wanting to know: Does Medicare cover stem cell therapy?

-Humans gain four main types of stem cells throughout their life.
+The International Society for Stem Cell Research has identified that humans gain four main types of stem cells throughout their life.
 These stem cells exist in many different parts of a body.
 Each stem cell type forms at different periods of time during a person’s life.
 The four main types of stem cells are,

 - Embryonic stem cells

 The two main characteristics of all stem cells are that they are self-renewable and that they differentiate and develop into more specific and specialized cells.
 Because they have the ability to change, the type of stem cells in a person’s body is always advancing.
 Also, as a person ages, the number of stem cells they have is continually changing.

 One of the more specialized types of stem cell is the tissue-specific stem cells.
 These stem cells continue to live in a person’s body throughout their life, while others aren’t constant.
 Depending on which organ or tissue in which they live, will determine which type of cell these tissue-specific stem cells create.